 Your course will include psychological, historical, cultural, sociological, socio-political and philosophical viewpoints, delivered through a combination of taught sessions and employer-supported work-based learning, giving you an ideal combination of learning methods.

-You will be assessed using a variety of methods, including essays, reports, case studies, observations, an exam, individual and group poster presentations and a Dissertation.
+You will be assessed using a variety of methods, including essays, reports, case studies, an open-book exam, individual and group presentations and a Dissertation.

 We have links with a variety of health care providers, giving you access to real-life best practice and news.